robinandeer/cookiecutter-pyvanguard/README.md

 - [EditorConfig][editorconfig] for maintaing consistent coding styles
 - [wheel][wheel] for the future standard in Python packaging
 - Sensible conventions with first class GitHub support like ``CONTRIBUTORS.md``
+- Let setuptools generate virutal scripts for you by deep linking into your package (see ``setup.py`` for more details)

 ### Comparmentalization
 Level out inconsistencies between platforms.
 Virtualize.
 Simplify development.
 Inspire experimentation.

 - [conda][conda] as an optional, improved "virtualenv" replacement
-- [Vagrant][vagrant] to define and share development environments (coming)
+- [Vagrant][vagrant] to define and share development environments, provisioned by [Ansible][ansible].

 ### Python 2 vs. 3
 Python 2.7.x isn't bleeding edge but it would be crazy to not officially support it.
-The compromise is developing for Python 3 first and ensure backwards compatability through a lightweight ``compat.py`` module.
+The compromise is developing for Python 3 first and ensure backwards compatability through a lightweight ``_compat.py`` module.

 ## Usage